Postpartum

 Perineum/Vulva care

-• use a squeezy bottle or peri bottle to pour warm water on your perineum when you pass urine; this most helpful if you have had an episiotomy or tear
+• Using a peri bottle or squeezy bottle to pour warm water over your perineum while passing urine can reduce stinging, especially if you have had a tear or episiotomy.

-• ural sachets to reduce the acidity in your urine.
-Drink this straight after birth and continue a few times a day
+• Ural sachets can help reduce the acidity of your urine.
+These are often started soon after birth and taken a few times a day if needed.

 Bowel Motions & Haemorrhoids